abbreviatedman/react-unit-01-intro-to-react/1b-props-state/04-state-lab/readme.md

 ## Install Bootstrap

 5. Next let's import Bootstrap a front-end framework that provides CSS code to make our project beautiful.
-In terminal, type `npm i bootstrap@5.2.3`.
+In your terminal, type `npm i bootstrap@5.2.3`.
 This will install the package into our project.

 ## Start Node Test Server

-6. In terminal, type `npm start` to start a node test server.
+6. In your terminal, type `npm start` to start a node test server.
 This should open a new tab in your browser for **localhost:3000**.

 ## Import Bootstrap

-7. Then in VS Code, open the **/src/index.js** file and import the bootstrap css like by typing the following line `import 'bootstrap/dist/css/bootstrap.css';` placing it just after the import for ReactDOM and just before our import for **index.css**.
+7. Then, in VS Code, open the **/src/index.js** file and import the bootstrap css styles by typing the following line `import 'bootstrap/dist/css/bootstrap.css';` placing it just after the import of ReactDOM and just before our import of **index.css**.

 ## Creating the App Component